human-centered environmental design

 At the intersection of People & Place

-The focus on narrative-keeping in the preservation process is essential as it has been the mishandling of first-person narratives throughout history that has led to abuse, coercion, manipulation and the ongoing suppression of BIPOC voices.
-The idea is that if we commit to the creation of safe species for cultural exchange, for accountability partnership inside of our shared narratives, then we will be better together.
+Our focus on narrative-keeping in the preservation process is essential as it has been the mishandling of first-person narratives throughout history that has led to abuse, coercion, manipulation, and the ongoing suppression of voices.
+We commit to the creation of safe spaces for cultural exchange, for accountability partnership inside of our shared narratives, for a better tomorrow.